devleague/js-linked-list/README.md

     }

 ### remove(Number)
 Takes in a Number value and searches for the Nth node removes it from the list.
-Should return `false` if the the position is outside the length of the list.
+Should return `false` if the position is outside the length of the list.

     linkedListExample.remove(3);